 The usage of InfoGuardian by two banks and its panel of legal firms and property valuation firms also continues to contribute to Rexit's revenue.
 Rexit will continue its marketing efforts to sell the InfoGuardian to other banks in Malaysia.

 MANAGEMENT DISCUSSION AND ANALYSIS

 Review of Financial Results and Financial Conditions

 Revenue

-The Group recorded a revenue of RM25.22 million for FY2021, a decrease of 1.25% as compared to RM25.54 recorded for FY2020.
-This decrease is mainly attributed to the decrease in software customization services.
+Rexit recorded a total revenue of RM26.20 million for FY2022, an increase of 3.89% as compared to RM25.22 recorded for FY2021.